sarvanivvss/Lending-Club-Case-Study/README.md

   When a person applies for a loan, there are two types of decisions that could be taken by the company:

-      ### Loan accepted: If the company approves the loan, there are 3 possible scenarios described below:
+     **Loan accepted**: If the company approves the loan, there are 3 possible scenarios described below:

             Fully paid: Applicant has fully paid the loan (the principal and the interest rate)